Sermons

 31 December 2017

 The year ended in similar way to how it began.
-In January a driver used his car to drive through the streets of Melbourne killing 6 and injuring many more.
-In December a driver used his car to drive through the streets of Melbourne injuring almost 20 people.
-Throughout the year there have been many… Read more
+In January a driver used his car to drive through the streets of Melbourne killing 6 and injuring many more….
+Read more

 Looking again to the manger